Amjad Al-Harthi

-Amjad Abdullah Sulaiman Hidaib Al-Harthi (born 1 January 1994) is an Omani professional footballer who plays as a right-back for the Omani national team.
+Amjad Abdullah Sulaiman Hidaib Al-Harthi (born 1 January 1994) is an Omani professional footballer who plays as a right-back for the Oman national team.

+He signed for Al-Seeb Club in 2023.

 International career

 Al-Harthi debuted internationally on 25 March 2021 in a friendly match against India in a 1–1 draw.

 On 11 November 2021, he scored his first international goal in a 2022 FIFA World Cup qualifying match against China PR, which ended in a 1–1 draw.
 His goal came accidentally as the ball slightly bounced off his head from a corner by Mohsin Al-Khaldi before flying into the net.
 Al-Khaldi was on his way to scoring the second goal directly from a corner in his career, but the goal was awarded to Al-Harthi instead.